gomorpheus/morpheus-docs/administration/policies/policies.rst

 Object Storage Quota
   Sets a Storage Quota for Object Storage usage (in GB) to scoped User, Role, Tenant or Global.
 Power Scheduling
   Adds a Power Schedule for the Instances in a Group or Cloud.
-Power Schedules can be created in ``Provisioning -> Automation -> Power Scheduling``
+Power Schedules can be created in |LibAutPow|
 Router Quota
   Limits the number of routers that can be created within the policy's scope Shutdown